osg-htc/user-documentation/documentation/overview/account_setup/ap20-ap21-migration.md

 and swift connection, reducing latency and facilitating smoother data transfers.

-Users will have to complete the following steps before July 21st.
+Users will have to complete the following steps before August 1st.

 ## Step 1: Determine Your Assigned Access Point